JeremyLegros/java_decompiler_bash_command/README.md

 + basic knowledge in console use (sh/bash)

 # Setup :
-+ get the java_decompiler absolute path something like :  ... > intellij idea > plugins > java-decompiler > java-decompiler.jar
++ get the java_decompiler absolute path something like :  ... /intellij idea/plugins/java-decompiler/java-decompiler.jar
 + set the java_decompiler_path variable to the absolute path of the java-decompiler.jar
 + set the rights for the script to executable if needed (sudo chmod +x)
 + execute the script java_decompile.sh

+### Note :
+The script doesn't contain a shebang because i don't know what you are going to use (sh or Bash)